metarank/metarank/doc/xx_api_schema.md

 ## Ranking

-**API Endpoint**: `/rank`
+**API Endpoint**: `/rank/<model name>`
 **Method**: `POST`
 **Querystring Parameters**:
 - `explain: boolean`: used to provide extra information in the response containing calculated feature values.

 Ranking endpoint does the real work of personalizing items that are passed to it.
+You need to explicitly define which model to invoke.

 ### Payload format